How to buy stamps

 Into the coin slot he pushed the currency, piece after piece as the stamps move of the slot in a long, continuous strip, each time making something like a little burping noise.
 The two watching the street come to the conclusion that the Lower North Shore is a rather quiet place this time of night.

 I look over at Bluey, busy at work in the shadows.
-I’ve known him this last year… or is it longer than that?
-But I realise that I really knows very little about him… his personal story.
-That’s true of most of those who come and go at the bookshop — time there is spent in something like a continuous present — there is always something to do, something to be done and little time to learn much of those you spend time with.
+I’ve known him this last year, or is it longer than that?
+I realise that I really know very little about him, his personal story.
+That’s true of most of those who come and go at the Third World Bookshop and Resistance.
+Time there is spent in something like a continuous present.
+There is always something to be done and little time to learn much of those you do it with.

-This past year… it’s been a cavalcade of faces, of people… some who came and went soon after, others still around.
-People my age or a little younger, some fresh out of high school, all intellectually bright.
-Middle class kids for the most part, some even from this North shore area, some at university.
-And these mixed with others out working for a living, making way in the workaday world, and others doing who knows what as denizens immersed in the counterculture with its own dress code, language and chemicals.
-Most are smart young kids some of whom may be destined for great things in life, others destined for their two years overseas with the Green Machine.
-Such were those happy times of turmoil.
+This past year.
+It’s been a cavalcade of faces, of people.
+Some came and went.
+Others are still around.
+People my age or a little younger, some fresh out of high school.
+They are middle class kids for the most part, some even from this North shore area, some at university.
+They mixed with others working for a living, making their way in the workaday world, and others doing who knows what as denizens immersed in the counterculture with its own dress style, language and pharmaceuticals.
+Most are smart young kids, some of whom may be destined for great things in life, others destined for their two years with the Green Machine.
+Such are these happy times of turmoil.

 Suddenly — silence.
 The machine has stopped.
 Bluey’s out of currency.
 He’s rolling up the long strip of stamps.